DSD-DBS/py-capellambse/docs/source/start/declarative.rst

 Declarative modelling
 *********************

-capellambse supports declarative modelling with the ``capellambse.decl`` module.
+capellambse supports declarative modelling with the :py:mod:`capellambse.decl` module.
 This requires the optional dependency ``capellambse[decl]`` to be installed.